-The Retina Fellowship Program requires that annual leave requests be submitted in writing for approval three months in advance of the requested time off.
-AN ANNUAL LEAVE REQUEST FORM MUST BE COMPLETED AND SUBMITTED FOR APPROVAL.
-After all required signatures are obtained, the leave request form must be provided to your designated leave coordinator for entry into the www.MyAccess.wvu.edu system.
+The Retina Fellowship Program requires that annual leave requests be submitted in writing for approval 3 months in advance of the requested time off.
+All annual leave must be submitted in the Q'Genda system.
 If prior written approval is not sought for annual leave, disciplinary action may result, and a letter will be placed in your personnel file.
 Annual leave requests without the required advance notice may not be approved.
 Coverage for call schedules, patient care, and other obligations must be adequately arranged for by the fellow and communicated.
-A copy of the Annual Leave Request Form is in the appendix.